Life is like a

 My student jobs include: loader, draughtsman, examiner of languages for a recruiting agency, market researcher, translator for a travel agency, tourist guide, van agent (salesman) for Mars Inc., interpreter for a private investor and for the American Presbyterian Church.

-Being a student intern in a U.S. consulting company for 2 years is very different.
-It’s about discovering the West first of all, economically and socially.
+Being a student intern in the Moscow office of an American consulting company for 2 years is very different.
+It’s about discovering the West economically and socially.
 Absolutely everything is revolutionary new:

 Soviet Russian students learn to structure and commercialise their ideas, they discover Lotus 1-2-3 on heavy thick laptops and collect empty Finland-made cans of Coke on their desks — it’s a tangible symbol of success in 1992.

 Crossing the border to the West in Rome Fiumicino in the early Nineties: it’s a revolution.
 I see, I live, I breathe the West.
 Western Europe is united, the young European Union is already born, but its bureaucracy has not yet grown to colossal forms, the Union of 15 is relatively light, balanced and manageable.
 It’s the spirit of Maastricht, the EU is in its best form driven by the Four Freedoms and based on the common sense and diversity of its members.
+It’s a union, not an empire.
 Schengen enters into force and removes internal borders even for foreigners — it’s awesome.

 💭 Entering the formerly forbidden FRG from the Belgian village of Eynatten on a secondary road N68: a mere sign “Bundesrepublik Deutschland”, no watchtowers, no minefields, no barbed wire — thát simple??
 I pull over at the border and I walk into and out of the former West Germany several times: in, out, in, out.
 Not a living soul in the area, the customs office is closed for good, nobody in the passing cars is interested in my “testing the border”.
 Nobody can understand the importance of this moment.

 Internet is a revolution!!!
-Pinging from Belgium a researcher in Ireland with Telnet in 1995: “Are you reading this?”, and he types back “Yes” — from Ireland! — in real time! — it’s an absolute miracle!
-Yahoo is a catalogue, not a search engine, you have to submit your website to them to be considered for listing.
+Pinging from Belgium a researcher in Ireland with Telnet in 1995 typing: ‘Are you reading this?’, and he types back ‘Yes’ — from Ireland! — in real time! — it’s an absolute miracle!
+Yahoo is a catalogue, not a search engine, you have to submit your website to them to be considered by humans for listing.
 Internet exists, but Google doesn’t.
-No tracing, no contextual ads, no bots, no Big Data, no unreadable user agreements, almost no registration — the young world-wide web is anonymised, it offers privacy to its early users.
+No tracing, no contextual ads, no bots, no toxic cookies, no Big Data, no unreadable user agreements, almost no registration, almost no moderation — the young world-wide web is anonymised, it offers privacy to its early users.
+It’s unbelievable in 2019, but freedom of the Internet is total!
 Web 1.0: content is generated by site owners, not users.
 E-mail is a revolution and a privilege for the academic and business communities.

-First “mobilophones”, a new etiquette: those sitting in a restaurant who don’t switch off their phones or make their Nokia visible are seen as rude peasants.
+First “mobilophones”, a new etiquette: those sitting in a restaurant who don’t switch their phones off or even make their Motorola visible are seen as rude and badly educated.
+SMS cost money and are hard to type: think twice before you spam somebody with a series of worthless messages.
+As a result, electronic communication remains concise and meaningful, in no way it replaces physical interaction.
 At home the cell phone is always switched off: landlines are much better.
-Massive digitalisation is not there yet, Internet is a tool for the real life, not a virtual reality.
-And a holiday is still a holiday: no smartphone, no laptop, no 24/7 newsflow, just sea and sand.
+Massive digitalisation is not there yet, Internet is one of the tools for the real life, not a virtual reality.
+And a holiday is still a holiday: no smartphone, no laptop, no 24/7 newsflow — total zen with just sea and sand.

-Minds are open, freedom of expression exists and flourishes.
-Nobody feels offended.
+Minds are open in the Free Europe, freedom of expression exists and flourishes.
+Nobody plays the victim.

 … I wonder how long would such a boss stand in today’s 2019 before (s)he is fired and likely suited: half a day or half an hour?

 It’s unbelievable: we are only 59 years away from the martial logic of distrust and suspicion of the Fort Ében-Émael and the Maginot Line (and only 23 years away from the Francoism), but today we all share the same currency for the single market!
 And I am observing Polish and Hungarian battalions marching on Brussels’ Grand-Place in a military parade — Central Europe has recently joined the NATO.
-The probability of a war in Western Europe is 0.0%.
+The probability of war in Western Europe is 0.0%, the EU has fully accomplished its initial mission.
 Hieronymus, I know you can’t believe that, but it’s true.

 Smoking in a restaurant is perfectly fine, from McDonalds to the high-class Maison du Cygne on Brussels’ Grand-Place.
-At the entrance the waiter asks “Smoker or non-smoker?” and everybody is satisfied.
+At the entrance the waiter asks ‘Smoker or non-smoker?’ and everybody is satisfied.
 Our corporate cafeteria is split in two parts by an airtight glass wall: for smokers and non-smokers; we are free to choose where to go and our free choice is fully respected.
-Smoking is not a sin, non-smoking is not an exploit, everything is fine.
+Brand names, logos and consumer information are on the pack, not inside the pack, and there are no photos of autopsies.
+Smoking is not a sin, non-smoking is not an exploit, enjoy your choice.

 The Twin Towers change everything, they trigger a tectonic shift in the Western society.
-Shocked by 9/11 the West quickly abandons the very essence that had been shaping itself for centuries: freedom.
+Shocked by 9/11 and driven exclusively by irrational fear the Western citizen quickly abandons the very essence that had been shaping the West for centuries: freedom.

 «Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety» — Benjamin Franklin’s saying of 1755 becomes a dismal prophecy from 2001 on.
 We have pre-paid safety with our liberty, but our purchase is still not delivered.